| Home |

 - Gets it every time.

-take some effort.
-Sometimes the tone conveys emotion; sometimes it
+correctly would really take some effort.
+Sometimes the tone

-mimics the desired motion.
-Many commands have gestures, to which Hux
+commands have gestures, to which Hux pays at least as much

-pays at least as much attention as the verbal equivalents.
+attention as the verbal equivalents.